 By incorporating these preventive measures, individuals can lower their risk of developing wet AMD or slow down its progression.
 Regular monitoring and early intervention are key to preserving vision in those at risk for this condition.

 To facilitate a closer examination of the retina, eye drops are used to dilate the pupils.
-This allows the eye care professional to better assess the macula and look for any abnormalities or signs of wet AMD.
+This allows the eye care professional to assess the macula better and look for any abnormalities or signs of wet AMD.

 Advanced diagnostic tests for wet macular degeneration include: